crossz/demo_gatsbytheme-gatsby-theme-for-CRA/README.md

-Monorepo Demo - 基于 Gatsby Theme + Yarn workspace
+MicroFontEnd Monorepo Demo - 基于 Gatsby Theme + Yarn workspace

-Branches using router of '@reach/router' or '@gatsbyjs/reach-router' are just for demo as the 'my-cra-app' SPA can not be used indepently, as currently Gatsby.js uses old 'reach router', which is not compatible with the new 'react-router-dom' v6.
+Branches using router of 'react-router-dom' v6 are ~~just~~ for demo and the 'my-cra-app' SPA can ~~not~~ be used independently.
+This is different to the branches using old 'reach router', which is not compatible with the new 'react-router-dom' v6.

 Here are 2 branches:
-1. main-clientonlyroutes-@reach/routerv1-with-full-redux-usage: can login under the mode of `gatsby develop`, by using the backend from react-redux-user-auth repo(mongodb used); Usage of 'process.env.NODE_ENV' is ignored for this simple demo -> ok for `gatsby build` with added condition of `type of window`.
+1. main-clientonlyroutes-reactrouterv6-with-full-redux-usage: can login under the mode of `gatsby develop`, by using the backend from react-redux-user-auth repo(mongodb used); Usage of 'process.env.NODE_ENV' is ignored for this simple demo -> ok for `gatsby build` with added condition of `type of window`.
-2. main-clientonlyroutes-@reach/routerv1: no real backend used and the redux toolkit used partially, demo works under the mode of `gatsby build`, as the login/localstorage/state etc are not really used.
+2. main-clientonlyroutes-reactrouterv6: no real backend used and the redux toolkit used partially, demo works under the mode of `gatsby build`, as the login/localstorage/state etc are not really used.

 ---